 In the United States, a federal crime or federal offense is a crime made illegal by U.S. federal legislation.
-In the United States, criminal law and prosecution happen at both the federal and the state levels; thus a “federal crime” is one that is prosecuted under federal criminal law, and not under a state’s criminal law, where most of the crimes committed in the United States are prosecuted.
+In the United States, criminal law enforcement and prosecution happen at both the federal and the state levels; thus a “federal crime” is one that is prosecuted under federal criminal law, and not under a state’s criminal law, where most of the crimes committed in the United States are prosecuted.

 Crimcheck conducts a search through the national PACER system to reveal any federal convictions or pending federal cases against an applicant.
 Cases brought against an applicant in federal court will not appear in county or municipal court searches.
 Federal offenses can include accounting fraud, computer hacking, conspiracy, corporate crimes, counterfeiting, gun law violations, health care fraud, etc. and are often times crimes occurring across state lines, on federal land or against the federal government.

 What is the Federal Criminal Court System?